-A maximum requested amount of 60.000€ per proposal might be accepted.
+A fixed amount of 60.000€ per awarded proposal will be delivered.
 The form of financial support to be used will be a pre-defined lump sum.

 FAQ#11: When will I find out whether the proposal has been accepted?